 Threats to Business as Usual

 As a Global Data Vault customer, we want to ensure you are aware of risks to your network, and how to best protect your data.
 If you have Enhanced Data Protection enabled, you know that we take this protection a step further in protecting against insider threats (accidental or intentional), should your organization become compromised.
 We are experienced with helping you through both natural and man-made disasters, and we will continue to hold the reliability of your data in the highest regard.

 That said, if the current virus continues to propagate, it could have far-reaching consequences, affecting your IT infrastructure in measured ways, and beyond.

 Much as we hope this is not the case, now is the time to consider how – if it would happen in the United States — a full-blown pandemic might affect your business.
 Take the time to prepare your staff, your shareholders, your clients and your NETWORK for possible outcomes.

-How the Virus Could Affect Your Workforce
+How the COVID-19 Virus Could Affect Your Workforce

-A non-exhaustive list of things to consider might be:
+A non-exhaustive list of things to consider:

 - Some, especially those who rely on public transport, may simply be too scared to commute to work.
 This will make absenteeism an issue.

 - If your staff decides to work from home, now you could be exposing your network to new devices.
 And then let’s not ignore the risk of staff falling prey to a phishing attack posing as important information regarding the virus.